SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Analysis

 where $M_\star$ is the stellar mass.

-Each unique Keplerian signal identified in our sample is listed in Table \ref{tab:Keplerian_signals} in Appendix \ref{appx:figures_tables}.
-We assigned each signal an arbitrary decimal ID number unless the signal is associated with a known planet, in which case the known planet ID is used instead.
-In the table, we provide the median and 1$\sigma$ uncertainty values for $P$, $K$, $e$, $\omega$, $a$, and $M_{\rm p} \sin i$, along with the FAP associated with the detection and a classification of the signal.
-For systems where a linear and/or quadratic trend term was appropriate, we also list the best-fit values for $\dot{\gamma}$ and $\Ddot{\gamma}$ in Table \ref{tab:RV_trends} in Appendix \ref{appx:figures_tables}.
+Each unique Keplerian signal identified by \rvsearch\ is listed in Table \ref{tab:rvsearch_signals} in Appendix \ref{appx:figures_tables}.
+Any signals associated with known planets or companions are listed with the corresponding planet letter and classified as ``known companion'' (KC).
+Otherwise, each signal has been assigned an arbitrary decimal ID number in the order it was detected.
+For each signal, Table \ref{tab:rvsearch_signals} provides the posterior median and 1$\sigma$ uncertainty values for $P$, $T_c$, $e$, $\omega$, $K$, $M_{\rm p} \sin i$, and $a$, alongside the FAP associated with the detection and a classification of the signal (see \secref{sec:analysis:activity}).
+For systems where we detected a linear or quadratic, we list the posterior median and 1$\sigma$ uncertainty values for $\dot{\gamma}$ and $\Ddot{\gamma}$ in Table \ref{tab:rvsearch_trends} in Appendix \ref{appx:figures_tables}.

-An example output summary plot from \rvsearch\ for the HD~190360 system is shown in Figure \ref{fig:HD190360_summary}, which includes the full RV time series and best-fit model, $\Delta$BIC periodograms, and phase-folded orbit plots.
-This G7IV-V star is orbited by two known planets, an inner Neptune-mass planet and an outer Jovian planet \citep[e.g.,][]{Naef+2003AA, Vogt+2005ApJ}, which are easily identified in the phase plots in Figure \ref{fig:HD190360_summary}.
-The converged posterior plots from the MCMC for this system are shown in Figure \ref{fig:HD190360_corner_plot} in Appendix \ref{appx:figures_tables}.
+An example \rvsearch\ summary plot for the HD~190360 system is shown in Figure \ref{fig:HD190360_summary}, which includes the full RV time series and best-fit model, $\Delta$BIC periodograms, and phase-folded orbit plots (the converged posterior distributions of the MCMC fit parameters and derived planet parameters are shown in Figures \ref{fig:HD190360_corner_plot} and \ref{fig:HD190360_derived_plot} in Appendix \ref{appx:figures_tables}).
+HD~190360 has at least two known planets, an inner Neptune-mass planet and an outer Jovian planet \citep[e.g.,][]{2003AA...410.1051N, Vogt+2005ApJ}, which were easily detected by \rvsearch.
+We also detect a third planet candidate in this system, a sub-Neptune mass planet on an 88.66-day orbit, which we discuss more in \secref{sec:hd190360}.

-We note that \rvsearch\ occasionally identifies RV signals with periods on the order of, or greater than, the observational baseline.
-In these cases, the MCMC may converge on a nonphysical period that is much greater than the one corresponding to the periodogram peak, and the uncertainties on the period and amplitude may be large due to poorly sampled posteriors.
-Following \citet{Laliotis+2023AJ}, we report these detections as long-period signals (``LPS''), noting only the period corresponding to the peak of the $\Delta$BIC periodogram.
+We note that \rvsearch\ sometimes identifies RV signals with periods greater than or comparable to the observational baseline.
+In these cases, the MCMC may converge to a nonphysical period that is much greater than the one corresponding to the periodogram peak.
+In such cases, the uncertainties in the posterior median period and amplitude may be overly inflated due to poor sampling.
+Following \citet{2023AJ....165..176L}, we label these detections as long-period signals (LPS) and record only the period corresponding to the peak of the $\Delta$BIC periodogram (Table \ref{tab:rvsearch_signals}).